 Generally, even throwing down rugs on hardwood floors or hanging up thick blankets against the walls and doors will go a long way towards dampening some of the more basic, annoying sounds like cars driving by or the hum of a refrigerator in the next room.
 You may think this won’t be a problem now, but once you have your microphone and headphones, you’ll start to realize just how much external sound carries over into your recordings.

-While looking for the right equipment for making ASMR videos may seem overwhelming, keep in mind you can always start with just the most basic gear — a camera and a microphone and some way to edit your videos — and expand your arsenal as you determine what works best for you and what you want to accomplish as a creator.
+While looking for the right equipment for making ASMR videos may seem overwhelming, keep in mind you can always start with just the most basic gear — a camera, microphone, and some way to edit your videos — and expand your arsenal as you determine what works best for you and what you want to accomplish as a creator.